acenet-arc/fortran_oop_as_a_second_language/_episodes/extending_types.md

 - "Type extension allows you to build upon an existing derived type to create a new derived type."
 ---

 It is pretty common to use vectors to represent positions in 3D space.
-Lets create a new derive type which always has only three components.
-However, it would be really cool if we could reuse our more general vector type to represent one of these specific 3 component vectors.
-You can do this be using type extension.
+Lets create a new derived type which always has only three components.
+However, it would be really nice if we could reuse our more general vector type to represent one of these specific 3 component vectors.
+You can do this by using type extension.
 Type extension allows you to add new members (or not) to an existing type to create a new derived type.

 To create a new extended derived type has the following format.
 ~~~